msdavid89/rawsockets/README.md

 Project link: http://david.choffnes.com/classes/cs4700sp17/project4.php

-TO DO: clean up code and add comments.
-Check the TCP flow for when duplicate packets arrive or are sent out of order.
+TO DO: Check the TCP flow for when duplicate packets arrive or are sent out of order.